Dushmun: Plot

-Surjit Singh is a rash truck driver often driving while impaired.
-One night he stops at the prostitute Chamelibai's home.
+Surjit Singh is a rash truck driver who often drives while under the influence.
+One night, he stops at the prostitute Chamelibai's home.
 He spends the night with her, and gets up late the next morning.
 He rushes out and drives at breakneck-speed in thick fog to make up for the lost time while again drinking.
-He ends up running over and killing a farmer named Ram Din.
-But despite the opportunity to run, he decides to stay and face the consequences.
+He ends up running over and killing a farmer named Ram Din however, despite having the opportunity to run, he decides to stay and face the consequences.
 He is arrested by the police, charged, and brought before the court.

 Surjit acknowledges his guilt to the Judge, who in turn knows that he should send Surjit to prison for two years.
 But moved by the plight of Ram Din's family (which include his widow Malti; his sister Kamla; two young sons; a crippled father Ganga Din, and his blind mother) and his inherent belief that imprisonment does not serve the good for victim or the perpetrator, the Judge resolves to try a novel experiment of forcing Surjit to live with Ram Din's family and look after their financial needs.
 A horrified Surjit attempts in vain to convince the Judge to change his ruling.
 He is transported to his new "prison" under police protection, where he is met by hostile villagers.
-Ram Din's family detest his presence, and call him "Dushmun" (enemy).
+Ram Din's family detest his presence, and calls him "Dushmun" (enemy).
 Surjit attempts to escape on the first night, but is apprehended and brought back to serve his time.

-Surjit gradually comes to terms with the twist of the fate that has forced him to become a farmer for subsistence and live under the ever unforgiving eyes of Ram Din's family.
+Surjit gradually comes to terms with the twist of fate that has forced him to become a farmer for subsistence and live under the ever unforgiving eyes of Ram Din's family.
 Over time, he starts sincerely working for the family and its interests.
 He meets Phoolmati, a happy-go-lucky girl who operates a small bioscope machine to entertain the village kids.
 They take an instant liking to each other, which blossoms into love.
 He also finds friends amongst the previously hostile villagers.
 He works hard on the family plot while also protecting it from the clutches of a local landlord, who has ill-intentioned designs on the land and also on Kamla.